How to sell a service with uncertain outcomes: The single-parameter setting

 \begin{theorem} The single-parameter setting admits a \emph{revenue}-maximizing menu that consists of a single contract for all buyer types.
 Moreover, this single contract can be computed in polynomial time in $T$, $\ab{A}$, and $\ab{Q}$. \end{theorem}

-Our computationally positive result for the single-parameter setting contrasts with the \tbf{NP}-hardness of computing a revenue-maximizing menu in the general service provider problem (\cref{np-hardness-two-types}) and thus shows a computational advantage of the single-parameter setting.
-This insight extends to maximizing seller profit with zero action costs since in that case seller revenue equals seller profit.
-However, the analog of \cref{single-parameter-revenue} for profit maximization is not true in general.
-Specifically, in \cref{counterexample-profit} we construct a problem instance with nonzero action costs in which no single contract can maximize profit.
-In the remainder of this section we prove \cref{single-parameter-revenue}, relegating the proofs of a few technical lemmas to \cref{appendix}.
+Observe that our proof of the \tbf{NP}-hardness of computing profit-maximizing menus (\cref{np-hardness-two-types}) involves a reduction of \tsf{Partition} to a service provider problem where the costs are zero, implying that in general, computing a revenue-maximizing menu is also \tbf{NP}-hard.
+Thus, the preceding result implies that the single-parameter assumption brings a computational advantage.
+Observe that if all actions have the same costs, the above result trivially implies that profit-maximizing menu can also be computed efficiently.
+However, this result fails to hold if different actions incur different costs.
+To show this, in \cref{a:no-single-contract-example} we construct a problem instance where actions have heterogeneous costs in which the profit of any menu with a single contract is strictly lower than the optimal profit.

-\paragraph{Proof outline.} First, we show that any IC direct menu of contracts satisfies conditions on the values $V(t;\cC^t)$ of contract $\cC^t$ for type $t$ that roughly say that a buyer type with a higher single parameter $\alpha$ must have higher value for their contract than a type with lower $\alpha$.
-Second, we use this characterization to derive exact formulas for the revenue-maximizing upfront prices in terms of the values.
-Third, we use the fact that these formulas are \emph{linear} in the buyer values to relax the revenue-maximization problem in the single-parameter setting into a linear program in the buyer values.
-Finally, we show that the buyer values in any extreme point of the feasible region of this relaxed linear program are achievable by a menu consisting of a single contract.
+In the remainder of this section, we prove \cref{single-parameter-revenue}.
+Our proof involves the following steps: First, we show that any IC direct menu of contracts satisfies a monotonicity condition on the values $V(t;t)$ of contract $\cC^t$ for type $t$.
+We then use this characterization to derive exact formulas for the revenue-maximizing upfront prices in terms of the contract values.
+Third, we use the fact that these formulas are \emph{linear} in the contract values to relax the revenue-maximization problem in the single-parameter setting into a linear program in the buyer values.
+Finally, we show that any extreme point of the feasible region of this relaxed linear program is achievable by a menu consisting of a single contract.
 Since a linear program is maximized at an extreme point, we conclude that a single contract is revenue-maximizing.
-We now elaborate on these proof steps, beginning with some notation.
+All missing proofs in this section are provided in \cref{a:higher-types-higher-values}.